okeeffeme/google-maps-api-template/README.md

 ## Acknowledgments

 * Again, thanks to [Jamie Shields](https://github.com/jayshields)
-* A large portion of the text in this project's current form comes from [Det Norsk Konghus](http://www.kongehuset.no/artikkel.html?tid=31165)
+* Some of the text in this project's current form comes from [Det Norsk Konghus](http://www.kongehuset.no/artikkel.html?tid=31165)
-* etc